cjoecker/curriculum-generator/README.md

    For different positions or university degrees in the same institution, you can add a new entry to the `positions` array For different activities or roles in the same position, you can add a new entry to the `descriptionBlocks` array
 3. Replace [candidate-image.jpeg](src/images/candidate-image.jpeg) with an image of yourself
-4. Run `npm run start:dev`
+4. Run `pnpm run start:dev`
 5. Play with the sizes on the CV to fill the page and make it look proportional.
    For that, you can change the root font size on the `.html` class in [app.css](src/app.css).
    You can also adapt the column width from `min-w-[145mm]` in [app.tsx](src/app.css).
-6. Save as pdf using the printing function from Chrome (File > Print… > Save as pdf).
-   Remember to activate “Background graphics” in the printer configuration.
+6. Run `pnpm export:pdf` to generate the PDF.
+The new will be in `/export.pdf`

 ℹ️ You can save different versions of your CV in [curriculum-information-archive](curriculum-information-archive) folder.
 For example, in different languages of for different companies.
 That folder is in `.gitignore`